 Absolutely!
-I much prefer to meet face to face prior to your wedding day.
+It’ awesome to meet face to face prior to your wedding day.
 It gives us a chance to get to know each other better, and importantly, makes sure we are the right fit for each other, as we’ll be spending a lot of time together on the day.
 I have a workspace & lounge area setup at a florist shop, owned by my wife and I in Mount Evelyn, which is the perfect base to the the Yarra Valley & Dandenongs.
 I’ll usually always meet couples there.
-We can then chat about your day over a coffee, tea, beer, cider etc …
+We can then chat about your day over a coffee, tea or beer.

 If you would rather do everything via skype, phone or email, that’s completely cool with me too.